Impact of Ineffective Communication

 We need a way to ensure that service providers can provide extra time as an accessibility requirement for people with communication disabilities.

-|Inability to connect to telephone services||Some websites do not provide a telephone number or email address to connect.
+|Some websites do not provide a telephone number or email address to connect.
 There can be long waiting times for an answer.
 People with communication disabilities may rely on paid attendants to assist them to make these calls and there may be no answer within a work shift.
-This makes it impossible to connect.||I can’t get an answer when I call some agencies.
-I wish I could email them.
+This makes it impossible to connect.

 I have to get someone to make the call for me because I can’t push all the numbers to get through to the right person.

 |People with communication disabilities report that agents often hang up on them because they think they are drunk or because they think there is no one on the phone when a person is typing or can’t get their words out due to stuttering.
-Agents do not have training in how to communicate with person who has a communication disability over the phone; what to do if they use an AAC device or if they don’t understand their speech.||People who stutter often have the phone hung up on them because they have trouble starting their message.
-People who have motor speech disorders may not be taken seriously because, in some cases, they sound drunk.
-Those who use an AAC device may not be taken seriously because the voice output sounds computerized.
+Agents do not have training in how to communicate with person who has a communication disability over the phone; what to do if they use an AAC device or if they don’t understand their speech.

-|Lack of protocols and procedures for use of communication assistance over the telephone.||People with communication disabilities report they are often not permitted to use a person that they have authorized to assist an agent in understanding what they are communicating over the telephone.||I needed to make a phone call to Revenue Canada.
+|I needed to make a phone call to Revenue Canada.
 Because I spell out what I want to say on an alphabet board, I wanted someone to read out my message over the telephone.
 They would not let me use a communication assistant or explore ways to ensure that I had authorized this person to be my voice.

-|Lack of alternate communication options to the phone.||Many people with communication disabilities want to use alternate ways to telephone communication such as email or skype or in person meetings||I can communicate independently through email, yet many service providers including my own doctor’s office refuse to use email and force me to have someone call for me.
+|I can communicate independently through email, yet many service providers including my own doctor’s office refuse to use email and force me to have someone call for me.
 They claim it is for privacy reasons yet email is much more private for me than having someone call on my behalf and learn about my health information.

 Public Consultations, meetings and committees

-|No communication accommodations at events||Unlike people who are deaf who can request sign language interpreters, and people who are deafblind who can request intervenors, people with communication disabilities are not offered trained communication assistants to support them to communicate in these situations.||I can’t just show up at a meeting and expect that people will let me communicate using my letter board because there is nobody there who can assist me.
+|I can’t just show up at a meeting and expect that people will let me communicate using my letter board because there is nobody there who can assist me.
 There are no trained communication assistants at these events to help us communicate.

 |A written survey is often a much easier way for me to give my input because I can discuss it at my pace and get support from people to complete it.

 |People with communication disabilities may need to program their device or write what they want to communicate ahead of a meeting or event.
 They may need the moderator or chair of the meeting to instruct the participants about how to facilitate their involvement.

 |People with communication disabilities may need vocabulary in pictures or symbols to communicate about issues relating to topics being addressed.

 Information and Communications

-|Reading and understanding written materials||People with communication disabilities, who have reduced or impaired language and / or literacy skills, may require accommodations to read and understand written information that is in print, on a website, or in e-communications.
+|People with communication disabilities, who have reduced or impaired language and / or literacy skills, may require accommodations to read and understand written information that is in print, on a website, or in e-communications.

 In addition, many family members report difficulty when getting information from services on behalf of a loved one because they cannot access these services or get information in ways they understand.